a long loose piece of clothing with wide sleeves

 Origin and usage

-The word kaftan (sometimes spelt ‘caftan’) comes from the Persian word ‘khaftan’, which originally described a long vest-like robe with long sleeves that was tied at the waist and typically worn by men.
+The word kaftan (sometimes spelt ‘caftan’) came from a Persian word ‘khaftan’, and entered English via Turkish and French.
+A khaftan was originally a long vest-like robe with long sleeves that was tied at the waist and typically worn by men.
 In Western fashion, the word kaftan was first used to describe a long, flowing dress around the mid-1950s.

 Kaftan is a word that describes a long, loose and flowing dress with wide sleeves.